 [Solution] – After Installing Kali, PC Directly Boots to Windows

-So this is one of the possible solution for that problem :
+So this is one of the possible solutions for that problem :

 - First boot with your Kali USB

-- Select “Live” option to boot into Kali Live mode.
+- Select the “Live” option to boot into Kali Live mode.

 - Open Terminal window.